DEFRA/waste-tracking-service/docs/api-authentication-guide.md

 # Receipt of Waste - API authentication Note

 To start using the Receipt API, you need your Client ID and Secret which you should have received via email.
-You will need this to apply to the OAuth service for an access/bearer token.
+You will need this to apply to the OAuth service for an access token.
+The access token is also known as a 'bearer token'.

 This process involves two steps:
+1. Get an access token using your client ID and secret.
+3. Use the access token to start using the API.

 <ol>
     <li>Submit the client id and secret to the OAuth service to be granted an access token.
 See the python code snippet below.